-1. Check whether 1.1. a works council, trade union delegation, or health and safety committee exists.
+- 1.1. a works council, trade union delegation, or health and safety committee exists.
 The works council is competent in principle to be informed and consulted.
 In the absence of a works council, the trade union delegation is competent.
-In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; the share deal qualifies as a (public) takeover bid under the (Belgian) law of 1 April 2007 implementing the European 'Thirteenth Directive 2004 / 25 on Takeover Bids'.
-2. Prepare the following in draft form: 2.1. a request for information and consultation for the attention of the Works Council; 2.2. a communication for the attention of the works council regarding the launch of the takeover bid; the works council must also be sent a copy of the prospectus.
-3. Inform / Notify 3.1. the works council about the share deal; 3.2. the works council regarding the takeover bid as soon as it is made public.
-4. Consult 4.1. the works council about the consequences (if any) of the share deal or takeover bid for the workforce, employment policy and labour conditions.
-5. Implement 5.1.
-The works council does not need to approve the share deal or the takeover bid.
-5.2.
+In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; - 1.2. the share deal qualifies as a (public) takeover bid under the (Belgian) law of 1 April 2007 implementing the European 'Thirteenth Directive 2004/25 on Takeover Bids'.

+- 2.1. a request for information and consultation for the attention of the Works Council: - 2.2. a communication for the attention of the works council regarding the launch of the takeover bid; the works council must also be sent a copy of the prospectus.

+3.1.
+The works council about the share deal;

+3.2.
+The works council regarding the takeover bid as soon as it is made public.

+- 4.1.
+The works council about the consequences (if any) of the share deal or takeover bid for the workforce, employment policy and labour conditions. - 5.1.
+The works council does not need to approve the share deal or the takeover bid. - 5.2.
 The works council only has the right to offer advice regarding possible consequences for employees.
 Although there is no formal obligation for the employer to explain why the advice is not followed, if this is eventually the case, it may be advisable to do so, depending on the social climate.

-1. Check whether 1.1. a works council, trade union delegation, or health and safety committee has been set up.
+- 1.1. a works council, trade union delegation, or health and safety committee has been set up.
 The works council is in principle competent to be informed and consulted.
 In the absence of a works council, the trade union delegation is competent.
-In the absence of either of these bodies, the health and safety committee takes over the competences of the works council;1.2. the share deal qualifies as a (public) takeover bid under the (Belgian) law of 1 April 2007 implementing the European 'Thirteenth Directive 2004 / 25 on Takeover Bids'.
-2. Prepare the following in draft form: 2.1. a request for information and consultation for the attention of the works council; 2.2. a communication for the attention of the works council regarding the launch of the takeover bid; the works council must also be provided with a copy of the prospectus.
-3. Inform / Notify 3.1. the works council about the share deal; 3.2. the works council on the takeover bid as soon as it is made public.
-4. Consult 4.1. the works council about the consequences (if any) of the share deal or takeover bid for the workforce, employment policy or labour conditions.
-5. Implement 5.1.
-The works council does not need to approve the share deal or the takeover bid.
-5.2.
+In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; - 1.2. the share deal qualifies as a (public) takeover bid under the (Belgian) law of 1 April 2007 implementing the European 'Thirteenth Directive 2004/25 on Takeover Bids'.

+- a request for information and consultation for the attention of the works council; - 2.2. a communication for the attention of the works council regarding the launch of the takeover bid; the works council must also be provided with a copy of the prospectus.

+3.1.
+The works council about the share deal;

+3.2.
+The works council on the takeover bid as soon as it is made public.

+- 4.1.
+The works council about the consequences (if any) of the share deal or takeover bid for the workforce, employment policy or labour conditions. - 5.1.
+The works council does not need to approve the share deal or the takeover bid. - 5.2.
 The works council only has the right to offer advice on the possible consequences for the employees.
 Although there is no formal obligation for the employer to explain why this advice is (not) followed, if this is eventually the case, it may be recommendable to do so, depending on the social climate.